Endorsement Procedures

 • Section 15.
 Votes on endorsement motions must be taken either by raised credentials, raised hands of electronically credentialed members, or through authenticated ballots.
 To be authenticated, a ballot must either be signed or be electronically associated with the name of the member who cast it.
 Paper or electronic ballots shall be designed to allow members to vote for as many candidates as they approve of.
 Following each vote, the secretary or acting secretary shall record the number of votes for each candidate or ballot measure position after the Chair has announced the report of the tally committee.

 • Section 17.
 Endorsement motions are only in order during the portion of the meeting designated on the agenda, as adopted by the membership, for consideration of endorsements.
-Before concluding that meeting’s endorsements business and proceeding to the next item on the agenda, the Chair shall thrice ask the body: “Are there any further endorsement motions at this meeting?”
+Before concluding that meeting’s endorsements business and proceeding to the next item on the agenda, the Chair shall ask the body: “Are there any further endorsement motions at this meeting?”
 If there be none, the endorsements business for that meeting shall be concluded.

 • Section 18.
 Endorsement motions are not amendable, nor may they be tabled; however, consideration of an endorsement for an office or ballot measure may be postponed to a future scheduled meeting, if that meeting will take place before the conclusion of the election in which the office or measure is to be voted upon.